01 of 10

 TIP: Remember, when forming mortise and tenon joints, it is always easier to cut the mortises first then fit the tenons to the mortises rather than the other way around.

-However, if you don't have a mortise, there are a number of other ways to create an appropriate mortise.
+However, if you don't have a mortise, there are some other ways to create an appropriate mortise.
 You could mark out the mortises and remove most of the material with a drill press or power drill, then clean up the mortise with a sharp chisel.

 You could also use a straight bit on your router table in place of the drill bit, by easing the stock down onto the bit, moving along the fence and then raising the stock back off of the bit.
 To make a wider mortise, simply move the fence a bit and take another pass.
 Then, clean up the mortise with a sharp chisel.